ngiann/FastParzenWindows.jl/README.md

 We use a dataset taken from the paper.
 We generate 300 data points using:
 ```
+using FastParzenWindows
+using PyPlot # must be independently installed
+using Statistics

 X = spiraldata(300)

-using PyPlot # must be independently installed.
-Of course any other plotting package can be used instead.
 plot(X[:,1], X[:,2], "bo", label="dataset")
 ```